-You are hereby notified that the annual meeting of stockholders (the "Annual Meeting") of Enzon, Inc., a Delaware corporation ("Enzon" or the "Company") will be held at the Embassy Suites Hotel, 121 Centennial Avenue, Piscataway, New Jersey on Tuesday, December 4, 2001 at 10:00 a.m. local time, for the following purposes:
+You are hereby notified that the annual meeting of stockholders (the "Annual Meeting") of Enzon Pharmaceuticals, Inc., a Delaware corporation ("Enzon" or the "Company") will be held at the Embassy Suites Hotel, 121 Centennial Avenue, Piscataway, New Jersey on Tuesday, December 2, 2003 at 10:00 a.m. local time, for the following purposes:

-- To elect three Class III directors, each for a term of three years in accordance with the Company's Certificate of Incorporation and By-Laws (Proposal No. 1); - To vote on a proposal to amend the Company's Certificate of Incorporation to increase the number of authorized shares of Common Stock from sixty million (60,000,000) to ninety million (90,000,000) (Proposal No. 2); - To vote on a proposal to approve the Company's 2001 Incentive Stock Plan (Proposal No. 3); - 4.
-To ratify the selection of KPMG LLP, independent certified public accountants, to audit the consolidated financial statements of the Company for the fiscal year ending June 30, 2002 (Proposal No. 4); and - To transact such other matters as may properly come before the Annual Meeting or any adjournment thereof.
+- To elect two Class II directors, each for a term of three years in accordance with the Company's Certificate of Incorporation and By-Laws (Proposal No. 1); - 2.
+To approve amendments to the Company's 2001 Incentive Stock Plan to increase the number of shares of Common Stock available for issuance under the 2001 Incentive Stock Plan from 2,000,000 to 6,000,000, and to limit the maximum number of shares of restricted stock and restricted stock units that may be granted under the 2001 Incentive Stock Plan to 50% of the total number of shares available for issuance under the 2001 Incentive Stock Plan (Proposal No. 2); - 3.
+To ratify the selection of KPMG LLP, independent certified public accountants, to audit the consolidated financial statements of the Company for the fiscal year ending June 30, 2004 (Proposal No. 3); and - To transact such other matters as may properly come before the Annual Meeting or any adjournment thereof.

-Only holders of record of the Company's Common Stock, par value \$.01 per share, and Series A Cumulative Convertible Preferred Stock, par value \$.01 per share, at the close of business on October 25, 2001 are entitled to notice of, and to vote at the Annual Meeting.
+Only holders of record of the Company's Common Stock, par value \$.01 per share, at the close of business on October 24, 2003 are entitled to notice of, and to vote at, the Annual Meeting.